 - Slow progress in meeting Transforming Care target of closing all LD inpatient beds .

 - Increasing numbers of adults with MH problems sent out of area for treatment which is costly and increases subsequent suicide risks.

 - Increasing demand for NHS MH services resulting from significant Local Authority financial pressures

 We already knew from our previous analysis that men in Nottinghamshire with a MH problem die 17 years before other men, women 15 years; and mortality rates from all physical causes of death are much higher in MH service users.
 This, and the imbalance in resource utilisation, makes a powerful case for integrating mental and physical health services.
 For example, MH service users in Nottinghamshire are 7% of the population but make up 19% of all A&E attendances, 26% of emergency admissions and 15% of all diagnostic tests.
 Re-balancing the use of acute healthcare in this population to the levels of the general population could enable the repurposing of £32m in the Nottinghamshire system towards prevention (e.g. through health checks), early intervention and lifestyle support.
-In addition to RAID and liaison services there is a role in Primary Care for increased screening, identification and referral to supportive early stage MH services of people with long-term health conditions who may be developing anxiety/depression.
+In addition to Rapid Assessment Interface and Discharge and liaison services there is a role in Primary Care for increased screening, identification and referral to supportive early stage MH services of people with long-term health conditions who may be developing anxiety/depression.

 The STP reported that it was extremely satisfied with the resulting draft strategy and that our work provided excellent value for money.
 This strategy represents Nottinghamshire’s commitment to reshape services and other interventions so that they better respond to the needs of the population.